General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Review of second-order relativistic dissipative hydrodynamics

-However, this procedure is ambiguous because, once the 14-moment approximation is applied, it is possible to obtain a closed evolution equation of the desired dissipative current from any choice of $r$ in Eq. (\ref{eq:irredmoments}), for the irreducible moment of tensor rank corresponding to that of the respective dissipative current\footnote{Stated differently, it is possible to derive a relationship between the dissipative currents $\Pi, q^\mu$, and $\pi^{\mu\nu}$, which are essentially the irreducible moments $\rho_0, \rho_1^\mu$, and $\rho_0^{\mu \nu}$, and all the other $\rho_r, \rho_r^\mu$, and $\rho_r^{\mu\nu}$, for any index $r$.
+Note that this procedure is ambiguous because once the 14-moment approximation is applied, it is possible to obtain an evolution equation of the desired dissipative current from any choice of $r$ in Eq. (\ref{eq:irredmoments}), for the irreducible moment of tensor rank corresponding to that of the respective dissipative current\footnote{Stated differently, it is possible to derive a relationship between the dissipative currents $\Pi, q^\mu$, and $\pi^{\mu\nu}$, which are essentially the irreducible moments $\rho_0, \rho_1^\mu$, and $\rho_0^{\mu \nu}$, and all the other $\rho_r, \rho_r^\mu$, and $\rho_r^{\mu\nu}$, for any index $r$.
 As a result, there is ambiguity because it is possible to derive an equation of motion for $\Pi$, etc. from the equation of motion for $\rho_r$, etc. for any $r$ and not only for $r=0$.}.
 This can be seen from the $r$-dependence of the transport coefficients in Tables \ref{tab:transport1} and \ref{tab:transport2}, which reflects the choice of the moment equation.
 The transport coefficients of \textbf{IS79} are obtained if one sets \(r=3\) for the scalar moment, \(r=2\) for the vector moment and \(r=1\) for the tensor moment.
-Microphysical properties of the system are encoded in the transport coefficients obtained from a moment expansion of the collision integral of the Boltzmann equation.
-Instead of applying the 14-moment approximation, a power-counting scheme in Knudsen and inverse Reynolds numbers is used by \citet{Denicol2012b} to truncate the system.
+The microphysical properties of the system are encoded in the transport coefficients obtained from a moment expansion of the collision integral of the Boltzmann equation.
+Instead of applying the 14-moment approximation, in \citet{Denicol2012b} all moments of a given tensor rank were resummed, removing the aforementioned ambiguity.
+Subsequently, a power-counting scheme in Knudsen and inverse Reynolds numbers was used to truncate the system of equations of motion for the irredubible moments, in order to finally obtain the equations of motion for the dissipative currents.